Class Actions

 -

-Lynne McArdle provides a summary of our Cases to Watch from Q4 2023.
-On the Docket: Cases to Watch features a collection of cases, identified by our Research team, that move the law forward in some meaningful way.
+Lynne McArdle published the first issue of On the Docket: Cases to Watch, which features a collection of cases that move the law forward in some meaningful way.
 The cases in this edition are diverse in that they arise in different areas of the law: fraudulent conveyances, securities law, class actions, employment law, discovery, and Crown law.

 -